eclipse-langium/langium-website/hugo/content/docs/sematic-model.md

 left_left --> left_left_v{1}
 left_right --> left_right_{2}
 {{</mermaid>}}

+While this is a fairly trivial example, adding more layers of expression types in your grammar massively degrades the quality of your syntax tree as each layer will add another empty `right` property to the tree.
+Assigned actions alleviate this issue completely.

 ## Declared Types
 It's important to keep in mind that while declared types can improve your grammars, they are a *bleeding edge feature and are still being developed*.